 As soon as growers decide they will plant soybeans, you need to locate Rhizobium inoculant, which most likely will be available in Hale and Lamb Counties and north.
-If not available, then call Becker Underwood, St. Joseph, MO, 816.233.3446, or Nitragin, Milwaukee, WI, 800.558.1003, for information on how to obtain inoculum specific for soybeans.
-Shipping charges will be lowest for liquid or seedbox treatments.
+If not available, then call Becker Underwood, 800.232.5907; Nitragin, or Nitragin, 800.558.1003; or INTX Microbials, 817.905.0343 for information on how to obtain inoculum specific for soybeans.